Go back

 Funny. also, Linux.

 I wanted a dedicated console for just messing with Linux, because I'd like to do some hardware hacking to it.
 One trip to eBay later I have a bricked console, for almost nothing!
+It outputs video, but crashes with an error code soon after booting.

 de_Fuse